nginxinc/nginx-loadbalancer-kubernetes/README.md

 While we have identified a few potential targets, we are open to suggestions.
 Please open an issue to share your thoughts on potential targets.

-We do hope to realize enough community interest to warrant opening the project to pull requests and other contributions.
+We look forward to building a community around NKL and value all feedback and suggestions.
+Varying perspectives and embracing diverse ideas will be key to NKL becoming a solution that is useful to the community.
+We will consider it a success when we are able to accept pull requests from the community.

 ## License